GDPR Guidance – About me and what I do

 My commitment to privacy and security:

-When it comes to keeping the data I process safe and secure involves a mixture of policies, technical and security measures (as required in the GDPR) but having a love of “shiny” also means being nosy about improvements in how I can achieve the best results I can in relation to the status as an owner-run business (like yours).
+When it comes to keeping the data I process safe and secure involves a mixture of policies, and technical and security measures (as required in the GDPR) but having a love of “shiny” also means being nosy about improvements in how I can achieve the best results I can in relation to the status as an owner-run business (like yours).

 As you can imagine, I take data protection very seriously.
 You can be confident that I will be very careful with regard to your privacy and the security of any information shared with me, either verbally or in writing.